williambittner1/charuco_task/README.md

 ## Challenges:
 - Choose correct Board ARUCO_DICT (e.g. 6X6_250).
 Otherwise, if the wrong board setup is being used during detection stage, the detection won't work
 - Interpolate Charuco Corners needs correct/exact board parameters: e.g. SQUARE_LENGTH = 0.03, MARKER_LENGTH = 0.015 otherwise the corners won't get interpolated and no board pose gets predicted
-- Problems with strong Motion Blur
+- Slight motion blur can be handled, but not so good with stronger motion blur
 - Pose Estimation is less accurate for videos than for images for some reason (Found the reason: Camera model needs to be recalibrated on video frames due to different resolution)
-- To improve robustness, changing of scale can help
+- To improve robustness, changing of scale can help or otherwise playing around with the detector parameters.
+But most crucial is correct board parameter setup and camera calibration.